TelemetryHarbor/harbor-docs/docs/integrations/ttn.md

 ---
 sidebar_position: 10
 title: The Things Network Integration
-description: Connect your LoRaWAN devices from The Things Network V3 to Telemetry Harbor via Webhooks.
+description: Connect your LoRaWAN devices from The Things Network V3 to Harbor Scale via Webhooks.
 ---

 # The Things Network Integration

-This guide explains how to integrate **The Things Network (TTN) V3** with Telemetry Harbor.
+This guide explains how to integrate **The Things Network (TTN) V3** with Harbor Scale.
 By configuring a simple Webhook, you can automatically ingest telemetry from your LoRaWAN fleet, complete with signal quality metadata (RSSI, SNR), without writing any backend code.

 ## Prerequisites